CoultonF/GoodThings/README.md

 # For Mac
   In root folder of GoodThings, run the following command:

-  sudo mongod --dbpath .\data\
+  sudo mongod --dbpath ./data

-Now a MongoDB instance is running locally through that terminal useing the database provided by Good Things.
+Now a MongoDB instance is running locally through that terminal using the database provided by Good Things.